Starting Up Your Business in Osaka: Introduction

 ＜Lump-Sum Withdrawal Payment FOR Short-Term FOREIGN RESIDENTS＞

 If a foreign employee who meets all of the conditions listed below withdrew from National Pension Insurance or Employees’ Pension Insurance and left Japan due to international transfer or employment termination, they can apply for Lump-sum Withdrawal Payment after they left Japan.
+(It is possible to apply for such payment in Japan on or after March, 2017)

 - An individual who does not have Japanese nationality